nemonik/Intellect/README.md

 be integrated with the best Open Source rules engine available for Python as there are countless implementation for Ruby, Java, and Perl, but surprisingly I found none fitting the project's needs.
-This led to the thought of inventing one; simply typing the keywords “python rules engine” into Google though will return to you the advice “to not invent yet another rules language”, but instead you are advised to “just write your rules in Python, import them, and execute them.”
-The basis for this advice can be coalesced down to doing so otherwise does not fit with the “Python Philosophy.”
+This led to the thought of inventing one; simply typing the keywords "python rules engine" into Google though will return to you the advice "to not invent yet another rules language", but instead you are advised to "just write your rules in Python, import them, and execute them."
+The basis for this advice can be coalesced down to doing so otherwise does not fit with the "Python Philosophy."
 At the time, I did not believe this to be true, nor fully contextualized, and yet admittedly, I had not yet authored a line of Python code (Yes, you're looking at my first Python program.
 So, please give me a break.) nor used  ANTLR3 prior to this effort.
 Looking